Dover, Canton, and Akron, Ohio, Women Can Address Sagging Breasts with Mastopexy

 Who is an Ideal Candidate for a Breast Lift?

 Any woman who has sagging breasts may be a breast lift candidate.
 This is especially true for women who have given birth and nursed a baby, as hormone fluctuations and volume changes in the breasts themselves can cause them to stretch.
+If you plan to become pregnant again, it’s best to wait until you’ve finished having children to have any kind of “lifting” procedure, since physical changes due to pregnancy, childbirth, and breastfeeding can “undo” the results of a successful surgery.

 These women may also find that a lift restores the silhouette on the upper half of their torso, but that their midsection could still use re-contouring.
 A tummy tuck can address sagging there, providing a flatter belly for an overall rejuvenated look.